A Woman Participates in Her Husband’s Murder of 12-Year-Old

-Shocking case shakes society as a 29-year-old man fatally beaten a 12-year-old girl with a baseball bat.
-The police are also going to file charges against a second person, the aunt of the deceased girl, who reported the incident to the police herself.
+A shocking case has shaken society as a 29-year-old man fatally beat a 12-year-old girl with a baseball bat.
+The police filed charges against a second person, the aunt of the deceased girl, who reported the incident to the police herself.

-Niramon Phomkhun, 30, also known as Mint, charged with jointly concealing evidence and failure to render aid, although she originally witnessed the incident and reported that her husband Yutthana Madi, or Jab, 29, had used brutal force against a child that resulted in death.
+Niramon Phomkhun, 30, also known as Mint, charged with helping others who commit an offence or an accused who commits an offence that is not a misdemeanour to avoid being punished, jointly concealing evidence and failure to render aid, although she originally witnessed the incident and reported that her husband Yutthana Madi, or Jab, 29, had used brutal force against a child that resulted in death.

 From the security camera footage in the house where Yutthana attacked the child, it revealed that Niramon was calmly watching the incident.
 There are also images showing Niramon accompanying Yutthana to buy a 120-liter ice box, plaster and soil at a store in Pathum Thani province, which they later brought home.

 Niramon showed no signs of concern or threat from her husband.
-The two were seen together actively hiding the body in the ice chest.
+The two were seen together actively hiding the body in the insulated ice box.

 Moreover, Yutthana admitted to investigators that Niramon knew about the incident from beginning to end and that she also participated in beating the child until the child lost consciousness.
 He added that he continued to beat the child without knowing whether the child was already dead or not.